wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

         diacritics to full forms (e.g., ಸಂಕೇ**ಶ್ವ**ರ becomes ಸಂಕೇ**ಶವ**ರ).
       * Katakana [dakuten](https://en.wikipedia.org/wiki/Dakuten_and_handakuten) are removed (e.g.,
         テレ**ビ** becomes テレ**ヒ**).
-      * There aren't any plain *Latin (Basic)* lost tokens, and there aren't any *Latin (Extended)* found tokens because the Extended Latin characters were all converted to Basic Latin characters by folding.
-          * Note that the number of lost *Latin (Extended)* and found *Latin (Basic)* don't match up exactly because some lost tokens will not be "found".
-For example, if *resumé* and *resume* were both in the corpus, then *resumé* would be lost (there are no more instances of it in the output), but it would not be found, because *resume* was already in the output.
+      * Note that the number of lost and found *Latin* tokens don't match up exactly because some lost tokens will not be "found".
+For example, if *resumé* and *resume* were both in the corpus, then *resumé* would be lost (there are no more instances of it in the output), but *resume* would not be found, because it was already in the output.
-* A quick skim of the **Changed Groups** and **Bad Collisions?** doesn't show anything untoward.
+* A quick skim of the **Changed Groups** doesn't show anything untoward.

 <a name="SimpleFoldedAnalysis"></a>
 #### Simple Folded Analysis  <small>[ [TOC](#TOC) ]</small>

-Let's try it again, but this time enable folding (adding `-f`):
+Let's try it again, but this time enable folding (adding `-f` and, for a comparison analysis, `-t 2`):

-* `./compare_counts.pl -o samples/output/en.counts.unfolded.txt -n samples/output/en.counts.folded.txt -f > samples/output/en.comp.unfolded_vs_folded._f.html`
+* `./compare_counts.pl -o samples/output/en.counts.unfolded.txt -n samples/output/en.counts.folded.txt -f -t 2 > samples/output/en.comp.unfolded_vs_folded._f.html`

+Setting terseness to 2 (`-t 2`) removes all of the folded items from the **Changed Groups/Net Gains** list.
+Otherwise, the only difference in the report would be the **New Collision Near Match Stats** showing a number of folded collisions.

-Taking a look, the main difference is in the **Bad Collisions?** section.
-There are now only 11 collisions instead of 73.
+With terseness set to 2, the obvious difference is in the **Net Gains** section.
+There are now only 11 gains/collisions instead of 73.
 The other 62 were the "expected" ones, based on the folding rules specified in `compare_counts/langdata/default.txt`.
-(The **New Collision Near Match Stats** also shows 62 folded collisions now.)

 Two of the eleven are the Hebrew words with niqqud that we saw earlier.
 Seven of the remaining nine, reformatted, are: